Zed-codes/skeleton-grpc/README.md

 docker ps
 ```

-Point to the repository root folder and use the command 'Make dockerize'
+Point to the repository root folder and use the command `Make dockerize`
 This will dockerize the service in a minimal image.

 ```
 make dockerize
 ```

-Point to the repository root folder and use the command 'Make dockerun'
+Point to the repository root folder and use the command `Make dockerun`
 This will execute above task then run the created image.

 ```